 The project will help to lower the price of biodiesel by reducing the cost of distribution and the time it takes to deliver the biofuel by truck.
 The biodiesel provided by this site will reduce diesel exhaust emissions, especially from older less emission controlled vehicles.
-Local air quality will be improved due to biodiesel’s estimated criteria pollution reductions.
-Encouraging biodiesel use has other strong air quality benefits: biodiesel made from soybeans reduces greenhouse gas emissions by 15 percent when compared to regular diesel.
+Local air quality will be improved due to biodiesel's estimated criteria pollution reductions.
+Biodiesel made from soybeans reduces greenhouse gas emissions by at least 15 percent when compared to regular diesel.
 If made from waste grease, biodiesel reduces emissions by as much as 88 percent.
 By displacing petroleum-based diesel, the 5.25 million gallons of biodiesel will reduce greenhouse gas emissions by an estimated 32,000 tons of CO2 each year.

 Grant Agreement Number: ARV-10-019